This keto Chocolate Chip Donut recipe is not only delicious but also super easy to make. We love baking this low carb treat!

 If you are not quite ready to commit to purchasing a donut baking form, not to worry!
 You can totally use this batter to create a keto chocolate chip cookies.
 Just scoop the batter into tablespoon sized portions and onto a parchment paper lined baking sheet.
 Bake at 350 degrees for about 10 minutes and BAM! you have keto chocolate chip cookies.
 Be sure to check out my other keto cookie recipes if you have a hankering…

-Tips for Holiday Baking:
+Tips for keto baking:

 - Almond flour is my personal favorite for consistency and flavour.
 I like to purchase the Kirkland brand almond flour from Costco.